 As we return from our summer hiatus, we are back with a rundown of some of the stories that came out during the break.
 On the planetary front, JWST has been taking amazing images and learning about exoplanets.
 On the astrophysics front, we’ve got stories on dark matter and Betelgeuse.
 And there were thirty orbital launches, including a whole lot of Starlinks… but not including Artemis.

 Astronomers combined observations of far distant galaxies exhibiting no signs of star formation and found active supermassive black holes that may have contributed to the evolution of their parent galaxies.
 Plus, rocket launches, detecting earthquakes, and why Uranus and Neptune are different shades of blue.

 Researchers pouring through high-resolution Hubble images of galaxy clusters have found the gravitationally magnified light of a star that was shining just four billion years after the Big Bang, making this bright star the new record holder for the farthest ever spotted.
 Plus, some launches, ice volcanoes on Pluto, melting Arctic ice, and this week in rocket history, we look back at INSAT.

 The Rocket Roundup team takes a look back at the rockets that launched in 2021, with a review of the statistics and some highlights (including that one telescope that could have ruined Christmas).

-On this week’s Rocket Roundup, Russia launches a long-delayed ISS module with a new space toilet, New Shepard conducts its first crewed launch, and China launches some more secret satellites.
-Plus, this week in rocket history, we look back at Apollo 11.
+On Rocket Roundup, launches include the latest from Rocket Lab, a Blue Origin crewed launch, several Chinese launches, and a pair of Russian communication satellites.
+Plus, this week in rocket history, we look back at Apollo 17.